MilesCranmer/PySR/README.md

 by either loading in a dataset, or modifying the definition of `y`.

 ### Hyperparameters

-Turn on annealing by setting the following in `paralleleureqa.jl`:

-`const annealing = true`

 Annealing allows each evolutionary cycle to turn down the exploration rate over time: at the end (temperature 0), it will only select solutions